aaixn/spotifly-frontend/README.md

 - Error: CORS preventing audio from SoundCloud link from playing
     -  Resolution: You can retrieve the link by searching the song you want on SoundClound, select share, and then embed.
 Take the src link to be able to play the song.

 - Error: Cannot retrieve user data
-    - Resolution: Used the spread operator to
+    - Resolution: Used the spread operator

 - Error: Authentication state persistance - when logout button is clicked, there is still a call to the backend to get user data
-- Resolution:
+    - Resolution: added a loggingIn state which changes from 'log in' or 'register' to false based on clicking the login/register button

 ### Future Plans:
 - Include a recently played section on the homepage